Company formation : the extractable overview

 Legal and Administrative Process

-Navigating the legal and administrative process of set up company in Turkey requires:
+The legal and administrative process of setting up a local company requires:

 - Trade Registry Procedures: Familiarize yourself with the steps involved in registering your company with the trade registry office.